Azure/azure-functions-python-worker/README.md

 Python support for Functions is based on [Python3.6](https://www.python.org/downloads/release/python-360/), [Functions on Linux](https://blogs.msdn.microsoft.com/appserviceteam/2017/11/15/functions-on-linux-preview/) and the [V2 Runtime](https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions).

-Here is the current status of Python on Functions:
+Here is the current status of Python in Azure Functions:

 | Area | Feature | Status |
 |------|---------|--------|